 Although currently booked for a weekend run from November 8th to the 10th at Chez Bushwick, off the Morgan L stop, they say they have plans to continue running “Clay Mommy” in the city and beyond, and already are fielding offers from theaters in Pittsburgh and Northampton, Massachusetts, notably the setting of another recent play in Bushwick.
 The pair are excited to be, as they put it, “little trunk rats of the New Age Borscht Belt.”

 Catch “Clay Mommy” at Chez Bushwick, located at 304 Boerum Street, from November 8th, 9th and 10th at 8pm.
-Tickets run for $30, but are sold at half price to anyone trans.
+Tickets run for $30, but are sold at half price to anyone who is trans.
 Get advance tickets here.

 Rehearsal photos taken by Michelle Maier.